tsackton/taelgar/People/Maseauns/Guy de Varan.md

 ![[guy-de-varan-maseau.png|right|320]]A traveler and caravan expediter, he is relatively well-known along [[Bandit's Way]] as a man who can help find guards and organize supplies.
 The de Varan family is well-known in [[Duchy of Maseau|Maseau]] and was originally from far southern [[Isingue]] before the Great War.

+%%^Date:1719-10-30%%
+He was captured by [[Wakog]] in the late fall of 1720, and his escape to [[Cleenseau]] was the trigger that lead to the [[Battle Against Wakog]] and [[Wakog|Wakog's]] defeat.
+%%^End%%

+%%^Campaign:None%%
-%%% At times there have been rumors that he sometimes warns bandits of particularly lucrative caravan's coming along the road.
-But these rumors are disputed, and even his biggest detractors are careful to note that even the caravans he supposively targeted are never brutally attacked -- no deaths have been associated with these rumors %%
+At times there have been rumors that he sometimes warns bandits of particularly lucrative caravan's coming along the road.
+But these rumors are disputed, and even his biggest detractors are careful to note that even the caravans he supposedly targeted are never brutally attacked -- no deaths have been associated with these rumors.
+%%^End%%